 Guidance as design principle

-From story to action.
+From storytelling to action.
 From silos to collaboration.

-In many companies, the good story is no longer enough.
+In many organisations, a good story is no longer enough.

-Customers, citizens and business partners expect real help to make better choices in an increasingly complex everyday life.
+Customers, citizens and partners expect genuine support in making better choices in an increasingly complex everyday life.

-In FutureComm, we help your compay design business, collaboration and communication models, where guidance makes responsible choices easy, relevant and trustworthy.
+At FutureComm, we help your organisation design business, collaboration and communication models where guidance makes responsible choices easy, relevant and trustworthy.

-We have developed our model and programme targeted at more complex systems - such as e.g. the food industry.
+We have developed our model and offering specifically for more complex systems – such as the food sector.

 The figure on the right — how to understand it